-- 1 In the Fusion page, how can you display the output of a node in viewer 1? - 2 When clicking a tool in the toolbar, where is the node added? - 3 What node would you use to blend two images? - 4 What is the yellow input on a Merge node? - 5 True or False?
-When you are on the Fusion page, you can disconnect the Media Out node because you have no use for it.
+- 1 In the Fusion page, how can you display the output of a node in viewer 1? - 2 When adding a new node, where is the node added? - 3 What node would you use to combine two images? - 4 What is the yellow input on a Merge node? - 5 True or false?
+When you're on the Fusion page, you can disconnect the Media Out node because you have no use for it.

-- 1 In the Fusion page, to display the output of a node in viewer 1, select the node and press the 1 key. - 2 The new node is added directly after the selected node in the Node Editor. - 3 A Merge node is used to composite two images. - 4 The yellow input on the Merge node is for the background input. - 5 False.
+- 1 In the Fusion page, to display the output of a node in viewer 1, select the node and press the 1 key. - 2 The new node is added directly after the selected node in the Node Editor. - 3 A Merge node is used to composite two images. - 4 The yellow input on a Merge node is for the background input. - False.
 The Media Out node is always the last node connected, and it renders the Node Editor results back to the edit page timeline.